MicrosoftDocs/defender-docs/articles/defender-for-cloud/secrets-scanning-servers.md

 ## How VM secrets scanning works

 Secrets scanning for VMs is agentless and uses cloud APIs.
+Here's how it works:

-- Step 1: Secrets scanning captures disk snapshots and analyses them, with no impact on VM performance.
+1. Secrets scanning captures disk snapshots and analyses them, with no impact on VM performance.
-- Step 2: After the Microsoft secrets scanning engine collects secrets metadata from disk, it sends them to Defender for Cloud.
+2. After the Microsoft secrets scanning engine collects secrets metadata from disk, it sends them to Defender for Cloud.
-- Step 3: The secrets scanning engine verifies whether SSH private keys can be used to move laterally in your network.
+3. The secrets scanning engine verifies whether SSH private keys can be used to move laterally in your network.
-    - SSH keys that aren’t successfully verified are categorized as unverified on the Defender for Cloud Recommendations page.
+    - SSH keys that aren’t successfully verified are categorized as unverified on the Defender for Cloud **Recommendations** page.
     - Directories recognized as containing test-related content are excluded from scanning.